- Thanksgiving tends to coincide with an uptick in vet visits, due to dogs being fed unsafe human foods.

 And for good measure, don’t forget to keep the tempting scent of the trash of the special day’s meal out of reach, since we all know our dogs are super smellers.

-If your pet gets into something they shouldn’t, seek help right away.
+If your pet gets into something that they shouldn’t, seek help right away.
 In the event of an emergency, contact the Pet Poison Helpline or your local vet that offers weekend and after-hours services.